Justins10000x/Minecraft-Steve-chasing-Pac-Man/README.md

 ## Play

 Open `index.html` in a browser.
-That's genuinely it.
+That's  it.

-If you'd rather serve it over HTTP:
+If you want it over HTTP:

 ```bash
 python3 -m http.server 8000